larry-svds/DevopsPlay/portlandCluster/notes-on-centos7-bridged-vm.md

 # Setting up Centos 7.2 base VMs.

 First there install:

  * virtual box
  * From the App Store `Dr Uncarchiver`
- * Grab the Centos 7.2 virtual box from http://www.osboxes.org/centos/
+ * Grab the Centos 7.3 virtual box from http://www.osboxes.org/centos/
- * I just opend the virtual box 1611 in the downloads directory.
+ * I just opend the virtual box 1611 and placed the vdi file in the root of the `Virtualbox VMs` directory.
+Note that this directory can get large if you do this a lot.. so you might what to consider where you have virtualbox save its stuff.
  * Create Virtual box
     * Name: DCOS-Boot,  Type: Linux, Version: Red Hat (64-bit)  (The other 4 Created are Master Pub-Agent and Pri-Agent)
     * Memory: 6507
     * Use Existing Virtual hard disk file.
 Search to:  Downloads/1611-64bit/CentOS 7-1611 (64bit).vdi
     * This creates a 100G machine.
     * Root User is osboxes.org with password osboxes.org

 Not sure where I missed the setings for cores, but i had to go back.stop each machine and then change Cores to two.

+I also went back to the settings and changed the network -> adapter 1 to "Bridged Adapter" on my wired ethernet.
+If all you have is wireless, just use the "Host-only Adapter" with "vboxnet0" that shows up as default. if you leave it as NAT they won't be able to talk to each other.
+With Host only, your laptop and the vms will be able to talk to each other.
+With Bridged, you will get a IP in the same network as your laptop.

 ##### adding the Centos sudoer user